 - What are your fundamental values?

-Being clear about these intentions and values will guide you throughout your parenting journey.
+Being clear about these intentions and values will guide you throughout your parenting journey and to raise your children in a respectful way.
 It is possible to create a relationship that reflects your expectations while offering your child the understanding and support they need.

 Using the respectful parenting approach, we can grow together as a family.